JayKotan/openhab-addons/bundles/org.openhab.binding.icomfortwifi/README.md

-CoolSetPoint - Cool set point for the zone (Read / Write) HeatSetPoint - Heat set point for the zone (Read / Write) SetPoint - Heat or Cool set point for the zone (Read / Write)
+CoolSetPoint - Cool set point for the zone (Read / Write) HeatSetPoint - Heat set point for the zone (Read / Write) SetPoint - Heat or Cool set point for the zone (Read / Write) programScheduleSelection - Displays the Selected Program (Curerently Read only) programScheduleMode - Displays the current Schedule mode (Curerently Read only)

 ## Full Example